Bobby Fischer: Forfeiture of title

 Brian Carney opined in The Wall Street Journal that Fischer's victory over Spassky in 1972 left him nothing to prove, except that perhaps someone could someday beat him, and he was not interested in the risk of losing.
 He also opined that Fischer's refusal to recognize peers also allowed his paranoia to flower: "The world championship he won ... validated his view of himself as a chess player, but it also insulated him from the humanizing influences of the world around him.
 He descended into what can only be considered a kind of madness".

 Bronstein felt that Fischer "had the right to play the match with Karpov on his own conditions".
-Korchnoi stated:
+Years later, in his 1992 match against Spassky, Fischer similarly said that it was Karpov who refused to play against him under Fischer's conditions.

-Soviet GM Lev Alburt felt that the decision to not concede to Fischer's demands rested on Karpov's "sober view of what he was capable of".
-Years later, in his 1992 match against Spassky, Fischer said that Karpov refused to play against him under Fischer's conditions.
+Whether Karpov could have beaten Fischer is a matter of speculation.
+Lev Alburt felt that the decision to not concede to Fischer's demands rested on Karpov's "sober view of what he was capable of".
+Spassky thought that Fischer would have won in 1975 but Karpov would have qualified again and beaten Fischer in 1978.
+According to Susan Polgar, commentators are divided, with a slight majority believing Fischer would have won, an opinion she shares.
+Garry Kasparov argued that Karpov would have had good chances, because he had beaten Spassky convincingly and was a new breed of tough professional, and indeed had higher-quality games, while Fischer had been inactive for three years.
+Karpov himself said in 2020 that he thought he had chances, although he could not say he would be favored.